scCoded/pepper-robot/README.md

 # pepper-robot
-Tablet application which integrates with Pepper Robot to deliver a feedback survey
+Tablet application which integrates with Pepper Robot to deliver a feedback survey - Live demo - https://youtu.be/wMYhT_Fis-w

 Specs used by me locally: